 Locating a roof leak in a flat roof can be difficult, but not impossible if you follow the steps below, although it should preferably be done by a pro for safety.

-3. Examine the connecting your roof to the chimney, plumbing stack, or other holes in the roof.
+- Examine the roof flashing connecting your roof to the chimney, plumbing stack, or other holes in the roof.
 Are the flashing materials secure?
 Look for cracks, signs of rot, or gaps where water can easily penetrate.

 Dealing with Water Damage if It Occurs